Aaja Chemnitz

 Malik Hansen

-Greenland Foreign Policy Society (Greenlandic: Nunanut Allanut Politikkeqarnermut Peqatigiiffik/Danish: Den Udenrigspolitiske Forening) is an apolitical association that aims to promote knowledge of and increase interest in foreign policy issues, with a particular focus on the Arctic.
-The society strives to facilitate dialogue on foreign and security policy and provide a forum for constructive discussions for all those interested in these issues.
-The association is run entirely by volunteers, with a volunteer board of directors.
+The Greenland Foreign Policy Society // Nunanut Allanut Politikkeqarnermut Peqatigiiffik // Den Udenrigspolitiske Forening is a non-political association aimed at promoting knowledge of and interest in foreign policy issues, with a particular focus on the Arctic.
+The society seeks to facilitate dialogue on foreign and security policy and provide a forum for constructive discussions for anyone interested in these topics.
+The organization is entirely volunteer-run, with a volunteer board.

 Mie S. Winding